-When it comes to container orchestration, the three big names are Kubernetes, Docker Swarm and Apache Mesos.
+When it comes to container orchestration, the three big names out there are Kubernetes, Docker Swarm, and Apache Mesos.

 In some ways, this isn’t a direct comparison, since each system has been designed and developed with a unique set of objectives in mind.
-Kubernetes, Swarm and Mesos can all do container orchestration, but the ways they go about it can vary dramatically.
-It’s very much a case of choosing the right tool for the job – but before you can do that, you need to understand the pros and cons of each solution.
+Kubernetes, Swarm, and Mesos can all do container orchestration, but the ways they go about doing it can vary dramatically.
+It’s very much a case of choosing the right tool for the job.
+But before you can do that, you need to understand the pros and cons of each solution.

-Getting started with Kubernetes is a fairly complex undertaking; it has a steeper learning curve than Docker Swarm and can take longer to configure.
+Getting started with Kubernetes is a fairly complex undertaking.
+For starters, it has a steeper learning curve than Docker Swarm and can take longer to configure.
 Kubernetes is designed with larger development teams in mind, meaning that smaller organisations may struggle to implement it.
 Having said that, Kubernetes’ web UI does take some of the pain out of managing your cluster.

-Being closely integrated with Docker, Swarm is relatively easy to pick up for anyone already using the container platform.
-This greatly simplifies cluster setup and container deployment, and makes Docker Swarm a great choice for small teams getting started with containerisation and looking to test the waters.
+On the other hand, being closely integrated with Docker, Swarm is relatively easy to pick up for anyone already using the Docker container platform.
+This greatly simplifies cluster setup and container deployment, making Docker Swarm a great choice for small teams getting started with containerisation and looking to test the waters.

-Apache Mesos is the trickiest to set up, since it requires the Marathon framework before it can even function as a container orchestration tool.
-With Marathon, Mesos is capable of scaling up to hundreds or even thousands of nodes (servers) in a highly flexible setup, but this naturally comes with increased complexity.
+Apache Mesos, however, is the trickiest to set up, since it requires the Marathon framework before it can even begin functioning as a container orchestration tool.
+With Marathon, Mesos is capable of scaling up to hundreds or even thousands of nodes (servers) in a highly flexible setup.
+But, this naturally comes with increased complexity.
 With its wider focus on big data and analytics, Mesos is geared towards large organisations with extensive IT resources.

 Of the three, Kubernetes arguably comes with the most complete, fully integrated feature set.
-Auto-scaling, load balancing and various additional features are built into the software, making Kubernetes less reliant on third-party add-ons than Docker Swarm or Mesos.
-No surprise, considering the maturity of Kubernetes and how it builds on the legacy of Google development.
+Auto scaling, load balancing, and various additional features are built into the software, making Kubernetes less reliant on third-party add-ons than Docker Swarm or Mesos.
+This is no surprise, considering the maturity of Kubernetes and how it builds on the legacy of Google development.

 Docker Swarm is very much still evolving, steadily adding more advanced features and functionality.
 For now, it can’t really compete with Kubernetes or Apache Mesos.
-Swarm is still lacking native support for auto-scaling and other automated features, making it less capable than Kubernetes out of the box, and requiring third-party tools for more advanced configurations.
+Swarm is still lacking native support for auto scaling and other automated features, making it less capable than Kubernetes out of the box, and requiring various third-party tools for more advanced configurations.

-As cluster management software, Apache Mesos offers a wider array of potential functionality than Kubernetes or Docker Swarm.
-Mesos enables flexibility on a grand scale, including the combination of containers with normal applications on the same cluster.
+As cluster management software, Apache Mesos offers a wider scope of potential functionality than Kubernetes or Docker Swarm.
+Mesos enables flexibility on a grand scale, including the combining of containers with normal applications on the same cluster.
 But additional tools, such as Marathon in the case of container orchestration, are required to achieve this.

 Again, it’s important to realise that Docker Swarm is more of a work in progress than Kubernetes or Mesos.
 With regard to scalability, this makes Swarm better suited to small or medium clusters, even if it can theoretically scale up to a few thousand nodes.
 For this reason, larger organisations usually look to either Kubernetes or Apache Mesos to orchestrate enterprise-level containerised applications.

-Kubernetes, Docker Swarm or Apache Mesos: making your choice
+Kubernetes vs Docker Swarm vs Apache Mesos: making your choice

 With each container orchestration tool being so distinct, making your choice should be fairly easy.
 It really comes down to what type of containerised application you need to build.

 If you need an entry-level solution for smaller projects and testing purposes, Docker Swarm could be the ideal tool, especially if you’re already familiar with the Docker container platform.
 For larger, enterprise-level deployments, Kubernetes is the market leader for a reason.
-Finally, Apache Mesos offers an industrial-grade solution for very large clusters, but due to its complexity, it’s generally only relevant to the big corporates.
+Finally, Apache Mesos offers an industrial-grade solution for very large clusters, but due to its complexity, it’s generally only relevant for big corporations.

-Whichever container orchestration tool you use, the Fasthosts cloud hosting platform can deliver the performance and flexibility demanded by your projects.
-Scale dedicated resources on demand with powerful virtual machines that can be provisioned in as little as 55 seconds, with UK data centres and expert technical support available 24/7.
+No matter which container orchestration tool you decide to use, the Fasthosts cloud hosting platform can deliver all the performance and flexibility your projects need.
+We can scale dedicated resources on demand with powerful virtual machines that can be provisioned in as little as 55 seconds with the added bonus of expert technical support available 24/7 for all your questions.